 As well, moose, especially young moose, will rub so aggressively against hard surfaces to remove irritating ticks that they scrape off their hair down to the skin – becoming what is called “ghost moose” – and lose a vitally important protective cover, and are susceptible to hypothermia when the weather gets cold.

-About the only area that is in ohDEER territory that you will find a moose is in thick wooded areas of a stretch of geography that takes in Central to Western Massachusetts.
+About the only area that is in ohDEER territory where you will find a moose is in thick wooded areas of a stretch of geography that takes in Central to Western Massachusetts.

 Moose are most plentiful – yet not nearly as plentiful as in years past – in Northern New England.